mattadlerpdx/NeuralNet/README.md

 # NeuralNet
-This program is an implementation of a neural network with a one hidden layer (option to change number of hidden nodes).
+This program is an implementation of a neural network with a single hidden layer (option to change number of hidden nodes).
 Input is the MNIST digit recognizer dataset (handwritten digits 0-9).

 Flow of program: